 Embedded Hardware Design has always been, and will continue to be, critical to developing various hardware components.
 Having stated that software presently performs better in the embedded design technique, leading some experts to wonder about the current status of hardware design.

-Some difficulties that hardware designers face will deemed obsolete.
+Some difficulties that hardware designers face will be deemed obsolete.
 Putting the design of hardware in jeopardy as platform-based design becomes the norm.

-Given that today’s electronic parts are jam-packed with more functionality, hardware designers must be even more pragmatic in their programme to their design idea; most consumers seek a product that can manage all of their everyday tasks in one small and easy-to-carry container.
+Given that today’s electronic parts are jam-packed with more functionality, hardware designers must be even more pragmatic in their program to their design idea; most consumers seek a product that can manage all of their everyday tasks in one small and easy-to-carry container.